Carloseduardo-dev/Carloseduardo-dev/README.md

 **`📫 Contact email:`** **contatocarloseduardofe@gmail.com**

 Hello! 👋
-I'm Carlos Eduardo, a Junior Software Developer.
+I'm Carlos Eduardo, a Junior Software Engineer.
 I currently work in a startup environment and have hands-on experience with TypeScript, Node.js, Next.js, React, Firebase, and automations, focusing on building and evolving web applications.

 I work with real production systems, contributing to feature development, highly-used market API integrations, data modeling, and process automation to improve product efficiency and user experience.